 CrowdTV is a website designed to empower communities to create social change by collaboratively developing a documentary about issues that matter to them in an online community.
 For the first project completed on CrowdTV, the aim was to bring community members from Western Sydney together to create a documentary about water in their landscape.
 This reflective case study makes explicit the processes embedded within the CrowdTV project.
 The authors also question if the processes in this case study could exemplify the processes espoused by Education for Sustainability.
 Education for Sustainability is an approach to education that seeks to transition communities towards sustainability.
 Case studies of best practice EfS sites continue to be developed in order to help explain how to implement the processes and capture key components for doing so.
 Many case studies for EfS in the formal, non-formal and informal sectors exist, but very few explore the role of online processes as means to achieving EfS learning processes.
 This reflective case study attempts to add to this specific area and to support the refinement of CrowdTV to enhance educational outcomes.

-Ross, K.E. & Mitchell, C. 2018, 'Transforming Transdisciplinarity: an expansion of strong transdisciplinarity and its centrality in enabling effective collaboration' in Fam, D., Nuehauser, L. & Gibbs, P. (eds), The Art of Collaborative Research and Collective Learning: Transdisciplinary Theory, Practice and Education, Springer.
+Ross, KE & Mitchell, C 2018, 'Transforming Transdisciplinarity: an expansion of strong transdisciplinarity and its centrality in enabling effective collaboration' in Fam, D, Nuehauser, L & Gibbs, P (eds), Transdisciplinary Theory, Practice and Education: The Art of Collaborative Research and Collective Learning, Springer, Switzerland, pp. 39-56.View/Download from: UTS OPUS or Publisher's site

-Fam, D.M., Mellick Lopes, A., Crosby, A. & Ross, K. 2018, 'The Transdisciplinary Living Lab Model (TDLL): Creating 'citizen scholars' for life-long learning', 4th World Symposium on Sustainable Development at Universities, Universities as Living Labs for Sustainable Development: Supporting the Implementation of the Sustainable Development Goals, University Sains Malaysia (USM), Penang, Malaysia.
+Fam, DM, Lopes Mellick, A, Ross, K & Crosby, A 2018, 'The Transdisciplinary Living Lab Model (TDLL): Creating ‘citizen scholars’ for life-long learning', World Symposium on Sustainable Development at Universities, Universities as Living Labs for Sustainable Development: Supporting the Implementation of the Sustainable Development Goals, University Sains Malaysia (USM), Penang, Malaysia.

 Selection and design of appropriate government policies to support electric vehicle (EV) adoption can be aided by modelling the future impact of policy instruments relative to a given baseline estimate.
 This paper highlights the innovative application of a diffusion model to analyse complex impacts of EV policy instruments on future incremental EV uptake.
 Several versions of four key policy instruments are tested in the model: linking electric vehicle sales to Renewable Electricity Purchases (RE-EV), financial subsidies, smart charging incentives and a common cost metric to educate consumers about the lifetime costs of EVs.
 Market share between battery electric vehicles (BEVs), plug-in hybrid electric vehicles (PHEVs), hybrid electric vehicles (HEVs) and internal combustion engine vehicles (ICEVs) were forecasted out to the year 2034 across all 1.5 million households in the state of Victoria, Australia.
 The RE-EV scenario had the strongest performance in terms of economic and societal indicators.
 Non-subsidy policy instruments can also support uptake of EVs, especially in the case of encouraging BEV adoption.
 We found feebate scenarios were more effective policies than rebates.
 Rebate and feebate scenarios applied within the 2014-2019 timeframe compared better than those with longer timeframes.
 Our analyses showed how combined policy scenarios not only further improved EV uptake but also allowed government to fund rebates through feebate income.